At P&N, we believe in the power of &. We know that when people work together, individuals, families, groups and our

 Only P&N Bank members can nominate, but the person you nominate to receive the support does not need to be a P&N Bank member.

-Helping &nds groups is our quarterly contribution program where, through member nominations on our website, we provide assistance to community groups or small not-for-profit organisations.
+Helping &nds Groups is our quarterly grants program where, through member nominations on our website, we provide assistance to community groups or not-for-profit organisations.

-Only P&N Bank members can nominate a group, but the group nominated is not required to be a P&N Bank member.
+Only P&N Bank members can nominate a group, but the group nominated is not required to bank with P&N.

 For a more localised experience please enter your location below...